Solo User Guide

 *Cleaning up an old install

-The team is presently working on a number of fixes and automation that will relegate the need for this, but currently as deployed Solo can be finnicky with artifacts from prior installs.
-A quick command to prep your station for a new install is a good idea.
+The team is presently working on a number of fixes and automation that will relegate the need for this, but currently Solo can be finicky with artifacts from prior installs.
+A quick command to prep your station for a new install is a good idea:

-You need to declare some environmental variables.
-Keep note that unless you intentionally include these in your zsh config when you close your terminal you may lose them.
+You need to declare some environment variables.
+Unless you intentionally include these in your shell config (for example, .zshrc or .bashrc), you will lose them when you close your terminal.

 export SOLO_CLUSTER_NAME=solo